giftnuss/foodsharing/README.md

 [yunity slack](https://slackin.yunity.org) group in the **#foodsharing-dev** and **#foodsharing-beta** channels.
 Come and say hi!

+## 🔣 Translations

+Translations are done via [weblate](https://hosted.weblate.org/projects/foodsharing/).
+If you can help translate the app into a new language, feel free to help!

 ## 👪 Contributors

 <!-- FOODSHARING-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->